 Guests staying at Fancourt have a range of luxury accommodation to choose from.
-There are 115 rooms, either in the boutique manor house (18 rooms) or in garden suites .
+There are 113 guest rooms and suites, either in The Manor House (18 suites) or elsewhere on the estate.
 Its facilities include four restaurants, a spa, gym, hair salon, business centre, four swimming pools, tennis courts, a leisure centre with Kidz Club, cycling, hiking and jogging trails.
 There is a discount on green fees for hotel guests.

 There is a full-size range with multiple bays close to the clubhouse, with a large short-game area, separate greens for putting and chipping.
 A separate practice facility at Bramble Hill, adjoining Fancourt Links, is home to The Academy at Fancourt, managed by Doug Wood and Garth Milne of Wanna Be A Champion Golf & Fitness Academy.
 The Academy at Fancourt utilises the latest technology.
 Val Holland is the head coach.